-Any person enrolled in any (undergraduate or graduate) academic program or course at Brandeis University, including Brandeis-sponsored distance or Internet- based courses, up to and including the student's commencement day, or the last day of evaluation for non-degree students.
+Any person enrolled and matriculated in any (undergraduate or graduate) academic program or course at Brandeis University, including Brandeis-sponsored distance or Internet- based courses, up to and including the student's commencement day, or the last day of evaluation for non-degree students.
+Rights and Responsibilities shall also apply to enrolled pre-matriculated students once they arrive for their first year at Brandeis (e.g. move-in, pre-orientation, early arrival for athletics, orientation, etc., whether virtually or in-person) but prior to the official start of their first semester.